ndoan-icl/CYPHER_MLSchool_Brussels2026/README.md

 1. The [System Identification notebook](01_SystemIdentification.ipynb) which describes how to perform system identification on a flame dynamics dataset under linear excitation.
 This notebook is from the group of Prof. Polifke at TU Munich.
 The original version can be found [here](https://gitlab.lrz.de/tfd/system-identification-tutorial/).
 2. The [MLP-based Lorenz system notebook](01_MLP_Lorenz.ipynb) where a feedforward neural network is developed to learn the dynamics of the Lorenz system.
 3. The [RNN-based Lorenz system notebook](01_LSTM_Lorenz.ipynb) where a long short-term neural network is developed to learn the dynamics of the Lorenz system.
 4. The ESN-based Lorenz system notebook where an echo state network is developed to learn the dynamics of the Lorenz system.
+The original version can be found [here](https://github.com/MagriLab/Tutorials).
 5. The [flame dynamics notebook](05_FlameDynamics.ipynb) which describes how to read the flame dynamics dataset.